tbringloe/WGS-NOVAC/README.md

 A final filter is applied for linkage disequilibrium using Plink (Purcell et al. 2007).
 This too represents a checkpoint where a new vcf and fasta file is created.
 Several analyses are conducted on the various vcf files produced.

 ### Phylogenetic and population genomic analyses
 Basic population statisitics are performed on the VCF file not filtered for minor allele frequency.
 The statistics are performed through vcftools (Danacek et al. 2011), and include the use of a sliding window to calculate nucleotide diversity (pi), and Tajima's D. Inbreeding coefficients (heterozygosity) is also calculated for all individuals.
 If the analysis is at the species level, this output should be ignored.
 Phylogenetic analyses are performed on the VCF file filtered for linkage disequilibrium (LD).
 These analyses include an initial calculation of eigenvectors and eigenvalues using Plink, with a corresponding PCA plotted using R. Admixture analyses (Alexander and Lange 2011) also leverage the Plink output, and an R script plots ancestry proportions for all individuals at the various levels of k specified by the user.
 A fasta file of the LD pruned dataset is analysed using RAxML to produce ML tree output.
-Finally, Splitstree (Huson and Bryant 2006) is used to plot uncorrected genomic distances as a network, which can be further scrutinized for shared genomic information across samples (i.e. potential hybridizations).

-Optimization of plot output and additional analyses to be added to the workflow are under development.
+Splitstree (Huson and Bryant 2006) can be used to plot uncorrected genomic distances as a network, which can be further scrutinized for shared genomic information across samples (i.e. potential hybridizations).
+As the program requires a GPU, it is recommended to run this on a standard computer.

 ## Requirements
 **Data: paired-end short read data with the following formatting: 01-SampleID_Population/species_1/2.fq.gz, 02_SampleID_Population/species_1/2.fq.gz, 03_SampleID_Population/species_1/2.fq.gz...;** it is critical the order of the samples follows the order you wish specimens to appear in the admixture plots, that is, grouped meaningfully by population or species.
 The naming format allows the workflow to derive species/population metadata, which is leveraged in some of the analyses.